kannonboy/sketch-gifme-plugin/README.md

 3. Run `brew install ffmpeg`
 4. Download and install the [latest plugin release](https://github.com/kannonboy/sketch-gifme-plugin/releases)
 5. Select **Gif me** from the **Plugins** menu

+## Usage
+1. Select an existing shape (if you'd like it filled with the gif or video.
+If you just want the gif dropped into your file then no need to select anything!)
+2. Run `Plugins › 🖼 Gif me`
+3. Select the gif or video you want to add (Gif.me supports all video formats that are [supported by ffmpeg](https://en.wikipedia.org/wiki/FFmpeg#Supported_codecs_and_formats).
+4. That's it!
+Have fun overloading your files with cat gifs, and hopefully easing the pain of designing for accessibilty when gifs and video are involved.

 ## More info